Comanche Home History Main Reunions Guest Book Stories Search

 The purpose of the Cambodian incursion was to disrupt the enemy's extensive supply bases in heretofore safe Cambodia.
 Certainly 1st Platoon did their part, showing off some of the captured equipment and weapons.

 Clockwise from upper left, an unknown trooper arranges what appears to be sealed containers.
 Without knowing for sure, the smaller packages on the left may be stripper clips of 7.62 AK ammunition, while the larger packages on the right may be .51 caliber ammo.
 (If you have any idea what these packages might be, please inform the webmaster.)
 Jeff Hanthorn shows off a US .50 caliber machinegun that was obtained through a swap with some Green Berets for some captured rifles.
-Another unknown trooper shows off an elaborate bunker entrance, while another looks at the stash of SKS rifles.
+Eric Whorley shows off an elaborate bunker entrance, while another trooper looks at the stash of SKS rifles.
 (Source: Jim Holcombe)

 Cambodia_Holcombe_Cambodia_Booty.jpg (54370 bytes)